 The collection is divided into sections for ease of use - it is, however, recognised that the distinctions are, to an extent, artificial; there is often overlap between issues for different neurodivergent conditions at different points of the criminal justice process.
 It is also important to note that the collection is a work in progress - both in terms of the resources listed and the sections included.

-If you think there are resources or sections which should be added to the collection, please email the network (NICJN@uwe.ac.uk).
+If you have questions about editing the collection or, if you think there are resources or sections which should be added to the collection, please get in touch with us by email (NICJN@uwe.ac.uk).

 NICJN Launch Event